Unbalanced-Tree/Vce/README.md

 2. collection validator `IsNullOrEmpty` for Generic Lists

-I plan to add more validators for primitive data types, collection, etc. This repositry is open for contrubation.
+I plan to add more validators for primitive data types, collection, etc. This repository is open for contributions.